UofT-DSI/sampling/03_instructional_team/markdown_slides/02_populations_and_samples_slides.md

 # Population Structures

 - Two primary ways of structuring a population: **stratification** and **clustering**
-- Both refer to separating a population into groups ( *strata* or *clusters, * depending on the structure) such that every individual within the population belongs to one and only one group
+- Both refer to separating a population into groups ( *strata* or *clusters*, depending on the structure) such that every individual within the population belongs to one and only one group
 - Under stratified sampling, sample data are collected from every stratum
 - Under cluster sampling, only some clusters are sampled for data collection